The Reserve Bank of Australia has kept rates on hold at 1.5%.

 In China, growth is being supported by increased spending on infrastructure and property construction, with the high level of debt continuing to present a medium-term risk.

-Domestically, the transition to lower levels of mining investment following the mining investment boom is almost complete.
+The Australian economy is expected to strengthen gradually, with the transition to lower levels of mining investment following the mining investment boom almost complete.